Society of American Magicians #94

 Learners' Workshop at 6:30, General Meeting at 7:30

-We are privileged to have Manfredi Corradino to teach the Learners' Workshop.
-Despite being very young, Manfredi, who has won awards in Europe for his magic, took 'Magic LIVE' by storm last year in Las Vegas with his excellent and tasteful presentations of card magic and his charming personality and style.
+We will continue working on the routine taught by Manfredi last month, with emphasis on learning each phase.
+The plan for this workshop will also make it possible for those who missed the first one to "catch up."
+Despite being very young, Manfredi, who has won awards in Europe for his magic, took "Magic LIVE" by storm last year in Las Vegas with his excellent and tasteful presentations of card magic and his charming personality and style.
 This is an excellent opportunity.
-He will teach one of his own routines, in a way that is easy to learn, including the presentation.
+He'is sharing one of his own routines, in a way that is easy to learn, including the presentation.

 The second half of the meeting will be an open performance session.
 Feel free to present anything you would like to show, share, discuss, and/or receive feedback for.